Haivision/srt/docs/API/API.md

 receiving messages, except `sendfile/recvfile`, which are dedicated exclusively for Buffer API.

-For more information, see [APISocketOptions.md](APISocketOptions.md).
+For more information, see [SRT API Socket Options](API-socket-options.md).

 [Return to top](#srt-api)